Welcome to the DRESS Syndrome Foundation

 We're glad you found us.

-DRESS Syndrome is a severe, cutaneous, adverse, delayed reaction from primarily taking one of over 50 medications.
-This life-threatening condition can cause major organ dysfunction and may result in long-term complications.
+DRESS Syndrome is life-threatening, delayed reaction to medicine that anyone can develop DRESS from primarily taking one of over 50 medicines.
+This severe condition can cause major organ dysfunction and may result in long-term complications.

-The first symptoms of DRESS Syndrome are usually a fever followed by a rash and, often, facial swelling.
-DRESS symptoms can progress to severely affect multiple organs, including the liver, kidneys, lungs, and heart.
+The first symptoms of DRESS Syndrome are usually a fever followed by a rash and, often, a swollen face.
+DRESS symptoms can get worse and severely affect multiple organs, including the liver, kidneys, lungs, and heart.
 Some of these symptoms can emerge weeks to months after the first signs of DRESS show, meaning doctors should monitor patients for a long time.

 Is DRESS Syndrome rare?